 There are steep expectations for mobile app developers.
 Current and future development has a heavy dependency on getting it right the first time.
-Instead of hoping updates fix the problem, developers should make a mobile app security standards checklist based around efficiency.
+Instead of hoping updates fix the problem, developers should make a mobile app security standards checklist based on efficiency.

 Here we have 10 points mobile app Security Checklist to Consider During App Development.
 The ten things below should be on the radar of any team that wants to put out the best product possible.